gbenroscience/ParserNG/GRAPHING.md

 **ParserNG** now enables easy graphing in any Java UI framework, including Swing, JavaFX, Android, and others.

-The library provides a `DrawingContext` interface that can be implemented to render graphs on the target UI component (e.g., `javax.swing.JPanel` in Swing, `android.view.View` in Android, or `javafx.scene.canvas.Canvas` in JavaFX).
+The library provides `DrawingContext` and `AbstractView` interfaces that can be implemented to render graphs on the target UI component (e.g., `javax.swing.JPanel` in Swing, `android.view.View` in Android, or `javafx.scene.canvas.Canvas` in JavaFX).

 Key packages:
 - `com.github.gbenroscience.math.graph` – Core graphing classes
 - `com.github.gbenroscience.math.graph.tools` – Supporting tools (colors, fonts, etc.)

 The main class for rendering graphs is `Grid` in `com.github.gbenroscience.math.graph`.
-To use it, implement the `DrawingContext` interface for your target framework and pass the implementation to the `Grid` instance.
+To use it, implement the `DrawingContext` interface and the `AbstractView` for your target framework and pass the implementation to the `Grid` instance.

 ## Table of Contents